foundation-model-stack/fms-hf-tuning/architecture_records/001-trainer-controller-framework.md

       - <operation-action-1>
       ...
 ```
 The `controller-metrics` and `operations` are optional.
 We provide a set of built-in `controller-metrics` and `operations` which could be referred to without actually defining them as.
-For example, the below configuration defines a `controller-metric` called `loss` which refers to a built-in `Loss` controller-metric class with custom arguments (in this case, no arguments), but does not define any `operations`.
+For example, the below configuration defines a `controller-metric` called `loss` which refers to a built-in `Loss` controller-metric class with custom arguments (in this case, no arguments.
+If arguments are required, then they could be listed under a `arguments` section as shown above), but does not define any `operations`.
 It only refers to a built-in operation.
 ```
 controller-metrics:
   name: loss